The course is part of this learning path

-The second course in this Linux certification series (the first was a series introduction, and the third will focus on boot and package management) focuses on System Architecture.
+The second lesson in this Linux certification series (the first was a series introduction, and the third will focus on boot and package management) focuses on System Architecture.
 It explores how Linux works within its hardware environment and how you can use Linux tools to optimize your system for your specific needs.

 You'll learn how to identify and manage hardware peripherals and how the Linux boot process and runlevels work and how you can control them.